kristjanvalur/py-asynkit/README.md

 ## `coro_iter()`

 This helper function turns a coroutine function into an iterator.
-It is primarly intended to be used by the [`awaitmethod()`](#awaitmethod) function decorator.
+It is primarily intended to be used by the [`awaitmethod()`](#awaitmethod) function decorator.

 ## `awaitmethod()`